 Don’t Refresh Away From the Screen During an Update

-The easiest demanding method for keeping away from this is to against the force to do anything while the update is taking place.
+The easiest demanding method for keeping away from this is to be forced to do anything while the update is taking place.
 Ensure you hold on until all updates are finished before refreshing or exploring away from the screen – and look down to check that plugins further down the screen have been refreshed.

 How Maintenance Mode Affects Your Users

 In the time of maintenance mode, a WordPress site may not work as expected or even seem not working.
-This can make a bad client experience, and users might question the site’s believability or security, which can influence future traffic regularly.
+This can make a bad client experience, and users might question the site’s believability or WordPress Website Security, which can influence future traffic regularly.

 WordPress offers a basic default maintenance mode and a sprinkle page.
 Still, it is only a plain URL page with the text “For a moment unreachable for planned maintenance .
 Return in a moment.” which looks rather dull.